alexisrsantos/Correspondence_Lancet/README.md

 * Data for the descriptive analysis (meta-analysis) is the same as for Figure 1 - Panel B

 ## Figure 1
-### Panel A - Deaths between September and February in Puerto Rico 2010-2018
+### Panel A
 ![Panel A](Panel_A.png)

-### Panel B - Vital Statistics Estimates Produced since September 2017
+### Panel B
 ![Panel B](Panel_B.png)

+We also must ask ourselves whether the pre-Hurricane period behaved similarly to the historical trends.
+In this Supplementary Panel, we present the confidence intervals for January-August 2010-2016 and the corresponding total for 2017.
+As it can be appreciated in tis figure, the pre-Hurricane Maria period had 19,542 deaths which fall within the margins of variation observed in the previous years of the decade.
+There is **no** reason to build a counterfactual that does not behaves as it did for the pre-Hurricane Maria period.

+The appropriate counterfactual should be one where the predicted value falls within the historical ranges of variation for the previous decade.

 ## Previous Estimates
-For Panel B, we acccessed a variety of estimates of excess deaths.
+For Supplementary Panel A, we acccessed a variety of estimates of excess deaths.
 Here we are including links to each of these estimates, which are compiled in the data file used to produced [Panel B](figure_1_b.csv).

 * Center for Investigative Journalism - [here](http://periodismoinvestigativo.com/2017/12/nearly-1000-more-people-died-in-puerto-rico-after-hurricane-maria/)
 * New York Times (Frances Robles, Kenan Davis, Sheri Fink and Sarah Almukhtar) - [here](https://www.nytimes.com/interactive/2017/12/08/us/puerto-rico-hurricane-maria-death-toll.html)